Stomach and Oesophageal Cancers

 After treatment ends, you will have regular appointments to monitor your health, manage any long-term side effects and check that the cancer hasn’t come back or spread.
-You will also be able to discuss how you’re feeling and mention any concerns you may have.
+You will also be able to discuss how you’re feeling and any concerns you have.
 You may have blood tests, imaging scans or an endoscopy if necessary.
-However, routine tests have not been shown to be of benefit and are not recommended by current treatment guidelines.

 If you have continued feelings of sadness, have trouble getting up in the morning or have lost motivation to do things that previously gave you pleasure, you may be experiencing depression.
 This is quite common among people who have had cancer.

 Talk to your GP, as counselling or medication – even for a short time – may help.
 Some people can get a Medicare rebate for sessions with a psychologist.
 Ask your doctor if you are eligible.